On Wirsing's problem in small exact degree: Proof of Theorems , for

-Notice by construction the leading coefficient with index $n-2$ vanishes.
-Thus both $U_i$ have degree at most $n-3$ and it is easy to verify, by a similar argument as in the proof of Proposition~\ref{aktiv}, that $U_1$ and $U_2$ have no non-constant common factor.
+Notice in the first case (for $S_{\ell}$) by construction the leading coefficient with index $n-2$ vanishes.
+Thus in either case, both $U_i$ have degree at most $n-3$ and it is easy to verify, by a similar argument as in the proof of Proposition~\ref{aktiv}, that $U_1$ and $U_2$ have no non-constant common factor.
 Since $\ell_i\leq H_k^{\delta}$, we can estimate the height of the polynomial $U_2$ via

-The two different height notions are disturbing, so assume for the moment we have shown the following claim to be justified at the end of this section.
+The two different height notions $H_k$ and $H(A_{\ell_i})$ on the right hand side are disturbing, so assume for the moment we have shown the following claim relating these quantities, to be justified at the end of this section.